"Day Of Service" Honoring Legacy of Dr. Martin Luther King, Jr.

 Limestone students, faculty, and staff will be taking part in several projects for the “Day of Service” on January 20.

 Campus Chaplain Reverend Ron Singleton noted that the Martin Luther King, Jr. holiday this year marks the 25th anniversary of the national “Day of Service” that celebrates the Civil Rights leader’s life and legacy.

 “We’re so incredibly proud to have Limestone joining the ‘Day of Service’ this year,” Singleton said.
 “Our campus community is using this day to volunteer in an effort to improve our community and the world.
 Dr. King recognized the power of service.
 He famously said, ‘Everyone can be great because everybody can serve.’
 We are observing the Martin Luther King, Jr. holiday through service to honor his life and teachings.”

 Typically, Cherokee County Meals on Wheels is closed on Martin Luther King, Jr. Day, and meals are not prepared or delivered.
 This year, Limestone is going to prepare and deliver 375 meals across Cherokee County.
 The meal prep and delivery will be done primarily by Saints student-athletes from nearly all of its teams.

-Also on January 20, Limestone’s Christian Education Leadership Program (CELP) will restock the food pantries at Peach Center Ministries and the Salvation Army.
+Also on January 20, Limestone’s Christian Education Leadership Program (CELP) will restock the food pantries at Peach Center Ministries and the Salvation Army in Gaffney, and the Iron City Ministries food pantry in Blacksburg.
 Singleton serves as the CELP Director at Limestone.

 In addition, Limestone student-athletes will also be assisting the Salvation Army Thrift Store on that day by helping to clean-up and reorganize its Thrift Store.